Adam Eaker: Frick Collection

 Earlier in his career, Eaker was a fellow at the Rubenianum Research Institute for Flemish Art in Antwerp.
+He later served as an Anne L. Poulet Curatorial Fellow and guest curator at the Frick Collection, where his work centered on Northern European painting and the history of collecting.

-While at the Frick he curated an exhibition organized around the six paintings by Van Dyck in the museum's collection.
+At the Frick, Eaker curated an exhibition organized around the six paintings by Van Dyck in the museum's collection.
+His writing on the artist has examined Van Dyck's Genoese portraits, his later role in English portraiture, and the critical reception of his work.